Putin and Erdogan mark key phase in natural gas pipeline

 Ukraine's struggling economy relies on fees it receives for transporting Russian gas.
 Russia has threatened to stop using Ukrainian pipelines for transit but has not made any decisions to stop using Ukraine as a transit point altogether.

-Turkey and Russia have warmed in the last two years after Erdogan apologized for downing a Russian fighter jet along the border with Syria 2015 that soured relations.
-Their increasing cooperation in energy and trade as well as Turkey's pledge to buy a Russian surface-to-air missile defense system has worried NATO-member Turkey's Western allies.
+Turkey and Russia have warmed in the last two years after Erdogan apologized for the downing of a Russian fighter jet along the border with Syria in 2015 that soured relations.
+Their increasing cooperation in energy and trade as well as Turkey's pledge to buy a Russian surface-to-air missile defense system has worried the Western allies of Turkey, a NATO member.

 Nataliya Vasilyeva in Moscow contributed to this report.